Climate-observation on a high level - Amazon Tall Tower Observatory (ATTO)

 As a result of this successful collaboration in the German-Brazilian ATTO project, the second research phase (ATTOplus) started in August 2021 and is being funded by the BMBF with five million euros for three more years.
 The aim of ATTOplus is to answer the question of how climate change and climate extremes influence the interactions between intact tropical forest in the central Amazon region and the atmosphere and what consequences this has for the region and worldwide.

-In total, BMBF funding for ATTO atmospheric research will amount to over 14 million euros between 2009 and 2024.
+In total, BMBF funding for ATTO atmospheric research will amount to about 15 million euros between 2009 and 2025.

 A key strength of the ATTO research infrastructure is the combination of several disciplines in one place – these range from tropical forest ecology to cloud physics.
 This makes it possible to better understand the reactions in the atmosphere and improves the accuracy of predictions about how climatic and ecological processes react to the changing Earth system.
 ATTOplus thus makes an important contribution to the scientific foundation of climate policy decisions – both in Germany and worldwide.